facundoolano/socketio-auth/README.md

 It works by marking the clients as unauthenticated by default and listening to an `authentication` event.
 If a client provides wrong credentials or doesn't authenticate it gets disconnected.
 While the server waits for a connected client to authenticate, it won't emit any events to it.

+Any server events should not be emitted immediately in `io.on('connection')` in order to preserve the need for authentication before receiving any events from the server.

 ## Usage

 To setup authentication for the socket.io connections, just pass the server socket to socketio-auth with a configuration object: